 - Their on-page optimisation is better than yours

 Using your Nightwatch account you can check who's competing for the same keywords as you.

-You can also use Nightwatch backlinks tracker to discover where your competitors are getting their links from (if you add their website as their own).
+You can also use Nightwatch backlinks monitor to discover where your competitors are getting their links from (if you add their website as their own).
 Ergo, you can find which high-domain websites they’re grabbing links from, and you can then reverse engineer what they’re doing.
 You can put together a solid blogger outreach campaign that targets the same websites they’ve been targeting — but with better content.